This is a guest post about how to make your own soap for baby by Erin Odom of The Humbled Homemaker

 - foaming soap dispenser

 *Katie popping in here: babies and children don’t really need the antibacterial properties of tea tree oil, and I’m more and more cautious with essential oils and babies and young children.
 If it’s not totally necessary, why bother?
-Read this 2014 post for more of my thoughts on EOs.
+Read this post for more of my thoughts on EO and here’s some info about kid-safe essential oils.
 The soap will work just great without any essential oils.

 Mix ¼ cup of castile soap with ¾ cup of water.
 Mix in 8-10 drops essential oils.
 Pour everything in a foaming soap dispenser.
 That’s IT!